vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

     // ....
 }
 {% endhighlight %}

+In the above example, we print out the value of `CatsName` by using the `Log` object.
+It works as you would expect, and it supports all the standard logging levels, like `Info`, `Verbose`, `Error`, `Critical`, etc.

 The extension kit offers a standardized way to check the user input and prevent the data source dialog from being closed when the validation of the values fails.
 This happens in the overridable function `CheckDataOverride`.
 In case there's anything wrong with the value we can throw an exception that is routed to the user and prevents the dialog from being closed.